 Want to Open and Start a Dispensary?
-This is the Lawyer & Cannabis Consultant’s Guide To Opening and Starting a Dispensary To Sell Recreational Retail Cannabis in Toronto or Ontario under the Cannabis Licence Act.
+This is the Lawyer & Cannabis Consultant’s Guide on how to open a dispensary and start a cannabis retail store to sell recreational cannabis in Toronto or Ontario under the Cannabis Licence Act.

 The Ontario government allows licensed, private retail stores to sell cannabis and cannabis accessories in brick and mortar stores.
 Toronto based Lawyer Harrison Jordan has experience assisting those who were selected by the AGCO to submit applications to sell cannabis in their proposed retail store.